George Oehlers

 Sir George Edward Noel Oehlers OBE (1 April 1908 – 27 October 1968) was a Singaporean politician and lawyer who served as Speaker of the Legislative Assembly of Singapore between 1955 and 1963.

 Early life and education

-George Edward Noel Oehlers was born to George Rae Oehlers and his wife Frances Maude Oehlers.
+George Edward Noel Oehlers was born to George Rae Oehlers and his wife Frances Maude Oehlers (née Clarke), Eurasian Singaporean parents of German and Irish descent.
 He was educated at St Andrew's School and Raffles Institution.

 Career

 In 1928, Oehlers was called to the bar at Gray's Inn and practised as a barrister in London for three years.